Top Tips On How You Can Avoid Calling Your Landlord

 Learn how to change a lightbulb

-This is something which you should definitely get your mum to teach you before you go to uni.
+This is something which you should definitely get a parent to teach you before you go to uni.
 Changing your light bulb is actually pretty simple, you definitely don’t need your landlord to do it.
 Don’t waste the money or the hassle – just find a tall friend or a chair to assist you on your way… And make sure you turn the switch off!

 Squeaky Stiff Doors

 If your doors are a struggle to open, get yourself a bit of WD-40, simply spray the hinges with this and it should be good to go in no time.
 Don’t make your landlord do it – you’ll find it just as easy.

 This can be a struggle in student houses but often it isn’t too difficult to combat.
 Use cleaning products to get rid of your first spout of mould.
 Dilute some bleach in hot water and get scrubbing, repeat until there’s no trace.
 Once the area is dry, you could ask your landlord to paint over the spot or at least let them know you’ve tackled the issue.

 Blocked drains can be a nuisance but they are pretty easy to work with.
 Unblock it with a homemade concoction.
 Mix together 1/4 cup of baking soda and 1 cup of white wine vinegar and let it sit in the drain for 30 minutes before washing it away.
 If this doesn’t work then call your landlord, but most of the time it’s a simple fix like this to sort out your blockage.
 If your toilet is blocked turn off the water supply and get your plunger at the ready.
 You could also use the drain unblocking solution for an extra bit of help.